georgelam155/cunyopenmusic/fundamentals/meter.md

 In *simple meters*, the bottom number of the time signature corresponds to the type of note corresponding to *a single beat*.
 If a simple meter is notated such that each quarter note corresponds to the duration of one beat, the bottom number of the time signature is 4.
 If a simple meter is notated such that each half note corresponds to a beat, the bottom number of the time signature is 2.
 If a simple meter is notated such that each eighth note corresponds to a beat, the bottom number of the time signature is 8.
 And so on.

 In *compound meters*, the bottom number of the time signature corresponds to the type of note corresponding to *a single division of the beat*.

-If a compound meter is notated such that each dotted-quarter note corresponds to a beat, the eighth note is the division of the beat, and thus the bottom number of the time signature is 8.
-If a compound meter is notated such that each dotted-half note corresponds to a beat, the quarter note is the division of the beat, and thus the bottom number of the time signature is 4.
+If a compound meter is notated such that each eighth note corresponds to *a single division of the beat*, that means that each beat actually consists of *three* eighth notes, or, a dotted quarter note.
 Note that because **in compound meter, each pulse or beat is divided into three equal parts**, the actual beat is always three times as long as the division note that's indicated by the bottom number.

 To review, for *simple meters*:
 - 2: a half note equals one beat.